Milan–San Remo: The Sprinters Classic

 In 2017 Michał Kwiatkowski became the first Polish winner of a monument in a three-up sprint finish with world champion Peter Sagan and Julian Alaphilippe after the trio broke clear on the race's final climb – the Poggio di San Remo.

 The 2020 edition was forced to move to August due to the COVID-19 pandemic in Italy, making it the first ever summer edition of the Spring classic.
 The edition was won by Belgian Wout van Aert.
+In 2024, the race underwent notable route changes, notably featuring a new start destination in Pavia, located just outside of Milan.

-In May 2022 RCS Sport announced a plan to organize a women’s edition in 2023.
-But in 2023 it was still only a plan, and it was not yet added to the female World Tour calendar.
-In the male edition the start city was not Milano, but Abbiategrasso.
+In 2025, the race was won by Dutch rider Mathieu van der Poel for the second time, beating Italian Filippo Ganna and Slovenian world champion Tadej Pogačar in a sprint finish – with L'Équipe calling the race "one of the most memorable 'Primaveras'", and Cycling Weekly stating the race had been "an epic duel".
+On the Cipressa, the trio broke the climbing record by 20 seconds, previously set by Gabriele Colombo and Alexander Gontchenkov at the 1996 Milan–San Remo.

 Route

 Present course

 Upon its inception, Milan–San Remo was conceived as a straightforward line from Milan, the industrial heart of Northern Italy, to San Remo, the fashionable seaside resort on the Italian Riviera with its trademark Belle Epoque villas.
 The race starts on the Piazza del Duomo in the heart of Milan and immediately heads to the southwest, over the plains of Lombardy and Piedmont, along the cities of Pavia, Voghera, Tortona, Novi Ligure and Ovada.
 As the race enters Liguria, the peloton addresses the Passo del Turchino, the first climb of the day, after 140 km.

 After the descent of the Turchino the race reaches the Ligurian Sea in Voltri at halfway point.
 From here the course follows the Aurelia highway to the west, with its spectacular and typical scenery along the Ligurian Coast.
 The race crosses the towns of Arenzano, Varazze, Savona, Finale Ligure, Pietra Ligure, Loano, Borghetto Santo Spirito, Ceriale and Albenga, followed by the seaside resorts along the Riviera dei Fiori (Alassio, Andora, Diano Marina and Imperia).
 Between Alassio and Imperia, three short hills along the coast are included: the Capo Mele, Capo Cervo and Capo Berta.
 In San Lorenzo al Mare the course turns inwards to the Cipressa, the next climb, with its top at 22 km from the finish.
 After the towns of Santo Stefano al Mare and Arma di Taggia comes the last and most famous climb, the Poggio di Sanremo, in fact a suburb of Sanremo, built upon a hill along the sea.

 From the top of the Poggio, 5.4 km from the finish, the course heads down via a fast and curvy descent towards the center of Sanremo, where the race traditionally finishes on the Via Roma, the city's illustrious shopping street.